zenstackhq/zenstack-docs/docs/intro/prisma-crash-course.md

 ```

 The `User` model contains a primary key `id` (indicated by the `@id` attribute), a unique `email` field, and an optional `name` field.
-The `@default` attribute specifies the default value of the field, and the `autoincrement` function instructs the database to generate incrementing values automatically.
+The `@default` attribute specifies the field's default value, and the `autoincrement` function instructs the database to generate incrementing values automatically.

 Modeling relationships is also easy.
-The following example shows a `Post` model that has a one-to-many relationship with the `User` model.
+The following example shows a `Post` model with a one-to-many relationship with the `User` model.
 The `@relation` attribute is the key for connecting the two models by associating them with a foreign key.

 ```prisma